Asymptotic behaviour of the weak inverse anisotropic mean curvature flow

-in certain variational sense, with $\{ u \leq 0 \} = \Omega$.
-The existence of the weak solution was proved by Huisken and Ilmanen \cite{HI01} using the elliptic regularization method.
+in certain variational sense, with $\{ u \leq 0 \} = \Omega$ and $u(\infty)=\infty$.
+The existence of the weak solution was proved in using the elliptic regularization method.
 An alternative approach was discovered by Moser \cite{M07}, and the idea is that the weak solution $u$ of IMCF can also be interpreted as the limit when $p\to 1^+$ of $u_p=(1-p)\log v_p$, where $v_p$ is the $p$-capacity potential of $\Omega$ and so $u_p$ satisfies

 This idea was extended subsequently to IMCF in general Riemannian manifolds \cite{KN09,MRS22}.